Alexa, Help My Baby Sleep!

 Alexa asks the kids to turn off the television, as one or more often watch something if they’re up a little early.
 Alexa tells the kids to start getting coats and shoes on while I’m typically rushing to change out of my morning walking gear.

-Use Alexa to set timers to keep yourself and kids on time, to remember they need swim kits on Wednesdays, or to leave on time for nursery pick-up.
+Use Alexa to set timers to keep yourself and your kids on time, to remember they need swim kits on Wednesdays, or to leave on time for nursery pick-up.

 White or Pink Noise